LudivineCh/EcoFavsManager/README.md

 # EcoFavsManager
 A Chrome extension for managing bookmarks with integrated search bars for Lilo and Ecosia, featuring dynamic icons and a layout optimized by Masonry.

+This project was born from the idea of migrating the Bookolio extension, originally designed with Manifest V2, to Manifest V3.
+During the process, it was simplified and tailored to my preferences, now fully upgraded to V3.

 # Custom Bookmark Manager

 This Chrome extension offers a sleek and dynamic way to manage your bookmarks, featuring integrated search functionalities with Lilo and Ecosia for eco-conscious web browsing.